anilganipineni/scheduler/README.md

-# scheduler
+## Scheduler
-Scheduler with only one table and support both RDBMS and Cassandra
+Scheduler with only one table and supports both RDBMS and Cassandra

 ## Getting started
 1. Add maven dependency